SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

    This will compile your typescript file _(.ts)_ and create a new `hellotypescript.js` JavaScript file _(.js)_ which you can see in the explorer pane.
 1. Type `node hellotypescript.js` to run your newly created file.
 You should then see `Hello TypeScript` output in the terminal.
 Magic!
-   > If nothing happens, make sure you saved your .ts file before running the `tsc` command
+   > :bulb: If nothing happens, make sure you saved your .ts file before running the `tsc` command
 1. If you open `hellotypescript.js`, you'll see that it doesn't look very different from `hellotypescript.ts`.
 The type information has been removed and `let` is now `var`.

     ```javascript